Prof. Yuval Feldman

 Short Biography

-Yuval Feldman is The Mori Lazarof professor of legal research at Bar-Ilan University Faculty of Law and Associate Dean for Research.
-He obtained his Ph.D. ( Jurisprudence and Social Policy) from the UC Berkeley in 2004 after receiving his L.L.B. and B.A (Psychology) from Bar-Ilan University (1998) and clerking for the Israeli supreme court Justice Tova Stresberg-Cohen
+Yuval Feldman is the Mori Lazarof Professor of Legal Research at Bar-Ilan University Faculty of Law, where he is the head of the ERC-funded Voluntary Compliance Lab and the Associate Dean for Research.
+He is also a professor of Psychology (by courtesy) in Bar-Ilan.
+He obtained his Ph.D.
+(Jurisprudence and Social Policy) from UC Berkeley in 2004 after receiving his LL.B. and B.A.
+(Psychology) from Bar-Ilan University (1998) and clerking for Supreme Court Justice Tova Stresberg-Cohen.

-His areas of research include Behavioral Analysis of Law, Experimental Law and Economics, Ethical Decision-Making, Regulatory Impact and Social Norms, Compliance, Formal and Non-Formal Enforcement Strategies.
+His areas of research include Behavioral Analysis of Law, Experimental Law and Economics, Behavioral Ethics, Computational Law, Regulation, Enforcement, and Compliance.
 From 2011 to 2013, he was a fellow in the Edmond J. Safra Institutional Corruption Lab at Harvard Law School and the Implicit Social Cognition Lab in Harvard Psychology.
-Since 2014 He is a Senior Fellow at the Israel Democracy Institute.
-He has been advising various governmental bodies on behavioral and experimental informed policies in areas related to corruption, trust enhancing regulatory design, public cooperation and enforcement in areas related to public health (covid) environment and tax.
-Between 2016-20 he served as a member of Israel’s Young Academy.
+Between 2014-2023, he has been a Senior Fellow at the Israel Democracy Institute, where he published a series of white papers on behavioral aspects of discrimination, national laws, environment, corruption, regulation, solidarity, and trust.
+He has advised various governmental bodies on behavioral and experimental informed policies in areas related to ethical decision making, trust-enhancing regulatory design, public cooperation, and enforcement in areas related to public health (Covid), environment, and tax.
+Between 2016-2020, he served as a member of Israel's Young Academy of Sciences.

-Feldman has received various national fellowships including Rothschild, Fulbright, Alon, and awards such as Zeltner ( 2008 Young) Chesin ( 2019 Senior researcher) Bruno award (2020) and Fatal Award (2021) as well as more than 25 competitive research grants from foundations such as Olin, GIF, Marie Currie, ISF, IIAS.
-In 2022 He won an ERC Advanced grant on Generating Voluntary Compliance Across Doctrines and Nations: Integrating Behavioural & Regulatory Aspects of Governments’ Ability to Trust the Public’s Cooperation, Ethicality & Compliance
+Feldman has received numerous national fellowships, including Rothschild, Fulbright, Alon, and awards such as Zeltner (2008, Young), Chesin (2019, Senior Researcher), Bruno Award (2020), Fatal Award (2021), and Provost's Innovative Researcher (2023), as well as more than 25 competitive research grants from foundations such as Olin, GIF, Marie Curie, ISF (4 times), and IIAS.
+During the years 2022-2027, he held the ERC Advanced Grant for his research on: Generating Voluntary Compliance Across Doctrines and Nations: Integrating Behavioural & Regulatory Aspects of Governments' Ability to Trust the Public's Cooperation, Ethicality & Compliance.

 For a pdf file